 Are we there yet?
-Hesitant between watching the 3rd Dany Boom comedy featured on the flight, or dozing off through what would be effectively my 10th viewing of Bridget Jones’ baby.
+I hesitate between the 3rd Dany Boon comedy featured on this flight, or dozing off through what would effectively be my 10th viewing of Bridget Jones’ Baby ever.
 Clearly facing dilemmas of the utmost importance while thousands of feet up in the air.

 10 or so (million) hours later.